BAHRAM1024/go-ethereum/docs/_getting-started/index.md

 This returns a prompt for a password.
 Once provided, a new account will be created and added to the default keystore (`/datadir/keystore`).
 A custom keystore can also be provided by passing `--keystore <path>`.
 In this tutorial the keys will be stored in a new data directory `geth-tutorial`.
-Create that diredctory, then run:
+Create that directory, then run:

 ```sh
 geth account new --keystore geth-tutorial/keystore